 Driving the wild F26 Road (Sprengisandsleið) in Iceland

-F26 (Sprengisandsleið) is the name of a highland gravel road located in the Southern Region of Iceland.
-The drive features the most desolate terrain found in the country.
+F26 (Sprengisandsleið) is a highland gravel road located in the Southern Region of Iceland, featuring the most desolate terrain found in the country.

 How long is the F26 Road (Sprengisandsleið) in Iceland?

-The road is 232 km (144 miles) long, running through the Sprengisandur area between the glaciers Hofsjökull and Vatnajökull.
+The road is 232 km (144 miles) long, running through the Sprengisandur area, between the glaciers Hofsjökull and Vatnajökull.
 It’s said to be the longest Icelandic F-road.
-The F26 remains a challenging road, whose unbridged rivers and stark scenery provide an insight into medieval Iceland’s harsh living conditions.
+The F26 remains a challenging road, with unbridged rivers and stark scenery providing insight into medieval Iceland’s harsh living conditions.
 Sprengisandur’s southern gateway is marked by Hekla, north of which is the desolate, icy plateau between Hofsjökull and Vatnajökull.
-The enduring image here is of nothingness: the glaciers and mountains that fringe the horizon seem a long way off, and the space in between is filled with mile after mile of grey sand, stones and rocks that have lain untouched for thousands of years.

 Is the F26 Road (Sprengisandsleið) in Iceland open?

-It's one of the highest roads of the country.
-The highest elevation of the road is at 861m (2,824ft) above the sea level.
-The road's opening date varies, but usually falls at the end of June.
-The weather can affect the river conditions, rain and high temperatures can cause bigger streams and please note that glacial rivers swell as the day goes on.
+It's one of the highest roads in the country, reaching an elevation of 861m (2,824ft) above sea level.
+The road's opening date varies but usually falls at the end of June.
+The weather can affect the river conditions; rain and high temperatures can cause bigger streams, and glacial rivers swell as the day goes on.
 Keep an eye on the weather for thunderstorms and lightning.

 Is the F26 Road (Sprengisandsleið) in Iceland difficult?